Soham-Chakraborty-8455/exam-portal-core/readme.md

 - **Exam Management**: Teachers can upload questions, set exam timings, and manage exams.
 - **Student Portal**: Students can log in, choose subjects, take exams, and view their results.
 - **Student Dashboard**: Student can analyze performance and provide study materials based on weak areas.
+- **Exam Timer**: Student have to take the test with a timer with auto submission feature once the timer exhausts.

 ## Technologies Used